Interstate 265: Kentucky Route 841

 Kentucky Route 841 (KY 841) is a 38.9 mi state highway in the suburbs of Louisville.
 The route is a partial beltway, encircling Louisville on its southern and eastern sides.
 Compass direction changes to the north and south of exit 23, the Taylorsville Road interchange.
 The western terminus of the route is at US 31W and US 60 in the southwest Louisville community of Valley Station, where KY 841 continues to the west as KY 1934 while the northern terminus is at the Lewis and Clark Bridge north of the north of the East End Tunnel.
 Even though the section between its terminus at KY 1934 and I-65 was built to Interstate Highway standards, it is designated only as KY 841 due to American Association of State Highway and Transportation Officials (AASHTO) numbering rules.
 The exit numbering for the Kentucky portion of beltway currently starts at the western terminus of KY 841.
 The KY 841 designation mostly concurrent with I-265 in Kentucky has remained.

 History

+Kentucky portion

-Originally signed just as KY 841, the Jefferson Freeway was initially constructed in the 1960s in two sections—one between KY 155 (Taylorsville Road) and US 60 (Shelbyville Road) and a second section between KY 1447 (Westport Road) and US 42—as short connectors to the eastern suburban expansion as well as a new Ford plant.
+Originally signed as KY 841, the Jefferson Freeway was initially constructed in the 1960s in two sections—one between KY 155 (Taylorsville Road) and US 60 (Shelbyville Road) and a second section between KY 1447 (Westport Road) and US 42—as short connectors to the eastern suburban expansion as well as a new Ford plant.
 By 1970, I-264 had become very congested and was in need of reconstruction and other improvements.
 I-265 was proposed as an outer beltway to provide pass-through motorists relief from the congestion of I-264.
 Construction started in the early 1980s and was finished later that decade and signed in 1987.